 Recruiting purple squirrels could be setting you up for failure.
 Use this guide to work with your hiring managers and avoid looking for those elusive purple squirrels in favour of your ideal candidates.

-Use screening questions specific to each opportunity you advertise, and use them to reduce your time shortlisting and identify strong candidates from the start, beyond qualification or experience matches.
+Use screening questions specific to each opportunity you advertise, and use them to reduce your time shortlisting & selection and identify strong candidates from the start, beyond qualification or experience matches.
 Don’t let unconscious bias affect your perception of a person’s ability – or inability – to do the job.
 Shift your thinking from the type of candidate you tend to hire to what a different type of candidate could bring to the position or team.
 Avoid using pronouns when talking about your ideal candidate, and consider hiding information (i.e. hide names, gender, age) until you’ve completed the initial filtering process.

 By designing a great screening process, you’ll reduce the frustration of trying to find those elusive purple squirrels, and instead attract more applications to find your ideal candidate more easily.